SyedAhmedMohiuddinPeerzade/mattermostServer-pushNotification/README.md

 An attempt is made to integrate mattermost server app and push notification plugin for android.

-## How to deploy
+## How to build and deploy
 make sure docker, kubernetes and helm are configured.

-Replace the value of "android-api-key", "apple-push-certificate-name" and "apple-push-cert-password" in secret.yaml, then execute below commands.
+Replace the value of "android-api-key" and "apple-push-cert-password" in secret.yaml.
+Update "mattermost_production_priv.pem" then build and push docker image.
+Execute below commands to deploy.

 ```bash
 cd $PWD/kubernetes/charts/mattermost-deployment